-The Bausch + Lomb PureVision®2 (balafilcon A) Visibility Tinted Contact Lenses, with AerGelTM technology lens material, are manufactured by the FormCastTM manufacturing process, cast molding process, and are surface treated by the PerformaTM surface treatment process which transforms hydrophobic silicone to hydrophilic silicate.

-The Bausch + Lomb PureVision®2 (balafilcon A) Visibility Tinted Contact Lens may be prescribed for Frequent/Planned Replacement or Disposable
+The Bausch + Lomb PureVision®2 For Presbyopia (balafilcon A) Visibility Tinted Contact Lens, with AerGelTM technology lens material, are manufactured by a cast molding process and are treated by the PerformaTM surface treatment process which transforms hydrophobic silicone to hydrophilic silicate.
+The Bausch + Lomb PureVision®2 For Presbyopia (balafilcon A) Visibility Tinted Contact Lens may be prescribed for Frequent/Planned Replacement or Disposable Wear.